zeshan1977/clipgrabSQUARED/README.md

 # clipgrabSQUARED
-Working on a version to such in a list of URLS from a file and download them with out manually selecting and clicking
+Working on a version to suck in a list (ingest) of URLS from a file and download them with out manually selecting and clicking